monday15/lounge-gtk-theme/README.md

 `meson build`
 `sudo ninja -C build install`

-You can also download last release and simply copy Lounge directory from archieve to your themes folder.
+> You can also download last release and simply copy Lounge directory from archieve to your themes folder.
-> "build" is a name of build folder, you can change it if you need.

 Fedora users can install theme via copr:
 `sudo dnf copr enable monday15/lounge`